 Greece boasts of about 1,400 islands, and only about 230 of them are inhabited.
 It means there are plenty of islands that are filled with unspoiled nature.
 Each of the island groups is known for its unique allure and picturesque seascapes.
 As there are plenty of inter-island boat connections, one can easily hop from one island to another.
 However, with hundreds of Greek islands, how can one decide which ones to visit and which ones to avoid?
 Well, to begin with, just settle down in Athens.
 You can rent a house in Greece which is closer to those islands so that you can visit the islands conveniently.

 Santorini Island in Greece is a huge favorite with the locals.
 There is plenty to do and see here as the island is loaded with fantastic hotels, wine tours, and some great boat trips.
 The views are pretty from anywhere on this crescent-shaped island.
 Enjoy looking at the sheer rock faces and the whitewashed buildings.
 There are outstanding, houses and churches along the rock walls.
 The scenery is sure to impress you, and one can take selfies as the sun goes down behind Santorini’s caldera.
 Honeymooners take advantage of the romantic cliché.
+The blog Just go places wrote a really funny article about Honeymoon in Santorini.
 Take boat trips to hot springs at Palia Kameni or the smoldering crater of Nea Kameni.
 Enjoy mesmerizing views from your room.

 Corfu as the cosmopolitan capital reminds one of the colonial influences.
 You will love the pastel villages and grand manor houses as well as the beaches.
 Stay on the north-east coast where one can take advantage of the speedboats at Agni, a tiny fishing village.
 You can rent a boat and explore your own cove.
 Enjoy local delicacies’ and Corfiot dishes or the cocktails on the Liston during the evening.
 Apart from the beautiful beaches, the Old Town in characteristic Venetian style is the highlight of the island.
 You can relax at any of the beautiful beaches around the island such as Agios Gordis, Nissaki, and others.
 You will discover numerous sights and attractions in the diverse culture of Corfu Island.